-“[Agent] has me schedule these customer review appointments for him/her so he/she can focus their time on meeting with their customers and making sure you get the best service possible.”
+“[Agent] has me schedule these customer review appointments for them so they can focus their time on meeting with their customers and making sure you get the best service possible.”

-“No, I actually work in his/her scheduling department which is outside the office.”
+“No, I actually work in the scheduling department which is outside the office.”

 “I only have one policy with [agent/company].”

-People often think that they don’t need a review if it’s only their auto or renters, etc.
+People often think they don’t need a review if it’s only their auto, renters, etc.

-But as you know, one of the main reasons these appointments are held is to multi-line your mono-lined customers.
+But as you know, one of the main reasons you hold these appointments is to multi-line your mono-lined customers.

-“Even though you only have one policy with [agent], it’s still a good idea to review your existing coverage.
-As a free service, [agent] invites you to bring in any non-[company] policies that you may have so he/she can review those for you as well, to make sure there are no gaps or overlaps in your coverage.”
+“Even though you only have one policy with [Agent], it’s still a good idea to review your existing coverage.
+As a free service, [Agent] invites you to bring in any non-[Company] policies that you may have so they can review those for you as well, to make sure there are no gaps or overlaps in your coverage.”

 Check out this blog post: A Step-By-Step Guide to Multi-Lining Your Mono-Lined Customers